-When individuals lose a tooth during a sporting event, it is important to act quickly and efficiently to increase the chances of making a full recovery.
-With other ailments, individuals are able to spend some time healing.
-However, the fact that teeth do not grow back increases the need to look after existing pearly whites.
+When individuals lose or damage a tooth during a sporting event, it is important to act quickly and efficiently to increase the chances of making a full recovery.

-The most common types of dental sporting injuries fall into four categories, which are:
+The most common types of dental sporting injuries are:

-- A pearly white that has become dislodged so that it is hanging loosely or driven deeper into the gum and jaw, which can damage the root.
+- A dislodged tooth that is hanging loosely or driven deeper into the gum and jaw.

 - Severely chipped, broken or split teeth.